Are you tired of forking over the big bucks for a cell phone with a data, talk, and text plan? If so, you’re in good company.

 - Pros: No contracts; unlimited plans

 Boost Mobile is another low-cost provider offering no contract plans that operate on the Sprint network.
-Unlimited talk and text plans start at just $30 per month, and the most expensive plan Boost Mobile offers includes unlimited data plus unlimited talk and text for only $50 per month.
+Unlimited talk, text, and 3 gigs of 4G LTE data plans start at just $35 per month, and the most expensive plan Boost Mobile offers includes unlimited gigs of data plus unlimited talk and text for only $50 per month.

 Although you can’t bring your own phone, offerings include a wide range of Android devices plus super affordable basic options from makers like Samsung, Kyocera, Motorola, and LG.
 In addition to its monthly unlimited plans, Boost Mobile also offers daily unlimited plans with no contract for as little as $2 per day.